Free School Meal Entitlement in Redcar & Cleveland Borough Council

 - Child Tax Credit - provided you are not also entitled to Working Tax Credit and have an annual gross income as assessed by Her Majesty's Revenue and Customs of no more than £16,190

-- Working Tax Credit ‘Run On’- paid for 4 weeks after you stop qualifying for Working Tax Credit
+- A 'Run-On' of Working Tax Credit - paid for 4 weeks after you stop qualifying for Working Tax Credit

 Students who receive one of the above in their own right can also receive Free School Meals.